Deepika-Prabhakaran/HappyFox-Assignment/README.md

-# Happy Organize  – HappyFox Frontend Assignment
+# Happy Organize  - HappyFox Frontend Assignment

 **Happy Organize** is a modern, interactive tool for visualizing and managing employee hierarchies.
-It provides a real-time, drag-and-drop interface to restructure reporting lines, filter by team, and simulate organizational changes — all with a clean, responsive UI and mock backend integration.
+It provides a real-time, drag-and-drop interface to restructure reporting lines, filter by team, and simulate organizational changes, all with a clean, responsive UI and mock backend integration.

 🎯 Built as a frontend assignment for **HappyFox**.